2025 SIU Edwardsville Cougars men's soccer team: Regular season

 The regular season began on August 21, 2025 following three exhibition games.

 The seven game non-conference schedule included three teams--- 21st ranked Denver, 18th ranked Saint Louis, and Kansas City who ended-the season ranked #21-- that were, like the Cougars, in last season's NCAA tournament.
 All three defeated SIUE, with Saint Louis regaining possession of the Bronze Boot.

 Only Evan Howard, a transfer from Coastal Carolina, was able to help replacing the loss of last season's scoring, and the Cougars offense suffered.
 Only the defense kept the season from being a total disaster.
-Of the seven nonconfernce opponents, SIUE defeated only Air Force, who finished near the bottom of the NCAA's RPI ratings at nmber 206 of 213 teams.
+Of the seven nonconfernce opponents, SIUE defeated only Air Force, who finished near the bottom of the NCAA's RPI ratings at number 206 of 213 teams.

 After starting the OVC schedule with two loses, the Cougars put together a five game streak with three wins and two draws.
 However, they then lost two games before ending the season on a winning note.

-Th final regular season record was a disappointing 5-10-2 with an RPI rating of 167.
+The final regular season record was a disappointing 5-10-2 with an RPI rating of 167.

 Postseason

-SIUE entered the 2025 Ohio Valley Men's Soccer Championship withits two leading scorers, Evan Howard (8 goals, 3 assists) and Carles Zomeno (2 & 2) out with injuries.
+SIUE entered the 2025 Ohio Valley Men's Soccer Championship with its two leading scorers, Evan Howard (8 goals, 3 assists) and Carles Zomeno (2 & 2) out with injuries.